-If you’re asking yourself “What is Serotonin, Does Serotonin affect memory, and what does it do in the Brain when it comes to improving memory?” let me go ahead and help you with that and also teach you how easy it is to memorize the term.
+If you’re asking yourself “What is Serotonin, Does Serotonin affect memory, and what does Serotonin do in the Brain when it comes to improving memory?” let me go ahead and help you with that and also teach you how easy it is to memorize Serotonin’s Definition and Meaning.

 Serotonin is a neurotransmitter known as a happy chemical.
 It has been known to make individuals feel happy and there may be a correlation between a lack of serotonin in our brain and depression.
 It is still being studied as to whether someone’s depression causes the low levels of serotonin or if having a smaller amount of serotonin in the brain contributes to someone being depressed.